XL-SHAO/Drupella-YOLO/README.md

 ### Study area and image acquisition

-Underwater imagery was collected at two reef sites in Koh Tao, Thailand:

-- Chalok Baan Kao Bay;
-- Taa Chaa Bay.
+Underwater imagery was collected at two diving sites in Koh Tao, Thailand: Chalok Baan Kao Bay and Taa Chaa Bay.
+The mean sampling depth was approximately 5 m.

 Field surveys were conducted in: